 In case you are using XFree86 before release 4.0 the FlightGear binary may need to be setuid root in order to be capable of accessing some accelerator boards (or a special kernel module as described earlier in this document) based on 3DFX chips.
-So you can either issue a chown root.root /usr/local/bin/fgfs ; chmod 4755 /usr/local/bin/fgfs to give the FlightGear binary the proper rights or install the 3DFX module.
+So you can either issue a to give the FlightGear binary the proper rights or install the 3DFX module.
 The latter is the "clean" solution and strongly recommended!